Technical PoC Engineering for Frontier Systems: When a Prototype Should Earn the Next Step

 Teams usually stall when the prototype grows sideways.
 It becomes a miniature product, accumulates too many goals, and stops teaching the organization anything sharp about feasibility, risk, or next steps.

 That is why strong technical work in this area usually begins with a map: the relevant trust boundary, the runtime path, the failure modes, the interfaces that shape behavior, and the smallest change that would materially improve the outcome.
 Once those are visible, the work becomes much more executable.
+Until then, teams tend to alternate between two bad moods: "we need a complete rewrite" and "surely one small patch will save us."
+Neither mood is a methodology.

 What Good Looks Like